-Austin’s forty-one-year career in the U.S. Army that included command at the corps, division, battalion, and brigade levels.
-Austin was awarded the Silver Star for his leadership of the 3rd Infantry Division during the invasion of Iraq in 2003.
-Seven years later, he assumed the duties of Commanding General of United States Forces – Iraq, overseeing all combat operations in the country.
+Austin’s forty-one-year career in the Army included command at the corps, division, battalion, and brigade levels.
+He was awarded the Silver Star for his leadership of the Army’s 3rd Infantry Division during the invasion of Iraq in 2003.
+Seven years later, Austin assumed the duties of commanding general of United States Forces – Iraq, overseeing all combat operations in the country.

 After a tour as the Army’s vice chief of staff, Austin concluded his uniformed service as the Commander of U.S. Central Command, responsible for all military operations in the Middle East and Afghanistan.
 In this assignment, he led U.S. and coalition efforts to battle ISIS in Iraq and Syria.
 He retired from the Army in April 2016.

 Since his retirement from military service, Austin served on the boards of directors for Raytheon Technologies, Nucor, and Tenet Healthcare and on the Auburn University board of trustees.